inigo-jauregi/t3l/README.md

-# T3L: Translate and test transfer learning for cross-lingual text classification
+# T3L: Translate-and-test transfer learning for cross-lingual text classification

 The code reporitory for the paper research paper with the same title.